vianeysitaa-zz/MicrosoftRServer/MorbidoAscend.md

 # Solution Overview #

->Morbido will offer podcast, streaming videos, news and different content for all of Morbido fans through a Xamarin App that will be available for Android users.
+>Mórbido will offer podcast, streaming videos, news and different content for all of Mórbido fans through a Xamarin App that will be available for Android users.

 ## Key Technologies Used ##
 *	Xamarin Froms